 A big advance to this camera is that it’s with 4K video.
 It’s not the highest level, but it’s there.
 A vari angle touchscreen is also a key feature for vlogging.
 But if looking for a camera more for videos than photography, then there are better options for this money.
 Firstly, 4K video has a 1.6x crop.
 It means it doesn’t show the full angle, but it’s cropped.
 For videos, it’s more reasonable to use 1080p quality.
 But after all, for the price, it has great capabilities for both photos and videos.

 The Canon EOS M50 is great for an entry-level camera.
-It’s still one of the best beginner’s cameras for this price.
+It’s still one of the best beginner’s cameras for backpacking, blogging, traveling, or just as the first camera.
 The main pros for this camera are dual pixel CMOS AF, DIGIC 8 image processor.
 The main cons are that 4K video isn’t the best for videos.
 But for sure it has the capabilities to kick-start your photography career as a professional or hobby enthusiast.
 All you need to do is to learn new skills as a photographer.